-2 Scoping and How Functions Work
+2 Scoping

 Variables created outside of any function live in the program's global scope.
-It is best not to minimize the use of these, for they will give you worlds of pain and little joy or use.
+It is best to minimize the use of these, for they will give you worlds of pain and little joy or use.
 In this book, we will eschew them assiduously.

 Functions residing directly in a file also have global scope.
 This means that functions can be seen by other functions and that they can call each other.
 This is good.
 It allows you to create "teams" of functions that work together to accomplish a task.
+It is good habit to have only functions in your program's global scope.

 Let us do something interesting with our little square function.
-Make this program called evilScope.py
+Make this program called evil_scope.py.

 '''

 def square(x):

 y = xx

 return y

 print(square(12))

 print(x)

 print(y)

 '''